California Baptist University: Incorporation, accreditations and memberships

 The university is a member of the American Association of Higher Education, the Association of Independent California Colleges and Universities, the International Association of Baptist Colleges and Universities, the Council for Christian Colleges and Universities, and the Servicemembers Opportunity Colleges.

 CBU is affiliated with LECOM, the largest medical school in the United States, offering qualified students early acceptance to their medical, dental, and pharmacy schools.

-California Baptist University is incorporated under the laws of the State of California as a university of arts and sciences, and as such grants the degrees of Bachelor of Applied Theology, Bachelor of Arts, Bachelor of Science, Master of Architecture, Master of Arts, Master of Business Administration, Master of Music, Master of public health, Master of Social Work, Master of Science, Doctor of Business Administration, Doctor of Psychology, and Doctor of Nursing Practice.